Gagandeep39/vue-components-2/README.md

 - Parent cild communication is easy
 - However in large application there are multilevel childs
 - Communication becomes difficut in such purposes
+- Suppose we have 4 component with Parent child relationship between A -> B -> C -> D
+  - Communication between A and D will require unecesary code in B and C
+  - To prevent this, w use injection

 ## Provide and Inject